-Last post I talked a little about how you can use laundry to help language development.
-This week I would like to talk to you about the many ways you can use groceries and grocery shopping to help with language development.
+Last post I talked a little about how you can use laundry to help language development, (click here).
+This time I would like to talk to you about the many ways you can use groceries to build language skills.

 Most parents want activities to do at home with very little set up and groceries fit the bill.
 Now don’t get me wrong, this is by no means a time saver on your household chores.
 This will, in fact, add time and perhaps a little chaos to your day.
 My recommendation is to pick one and try it out.
 Try and keep your child’s language level in mind.
 Some of these may not be suitable for your child at this time.
 Make it fun and the children will improve their language skills and learn personal responsibility all in one!

 1. Talk about where things go by using location words (prepositions): Often children with language delays have troubles understanding and using prepositions.
 Use words such as top, middle, bottom, next to, beside and/or under when the children are putting the groceries away.
 Alternatively, have the children tell you where they put the groceries.
 E.g. “It goes on the top shelf of the fridge.”

 2. Talk about the word together: This is another way to talk about where food goes or what group (category) it belongs.
 E.g. “The beans all go together.”

 3. Talk about same or different: Not only is this important vocabulary but also an important math skill.
 E.g. “The black beans are all the same but the tuna is different.” or “The tuna and the black beans don’t go together they are different.”
 Alternatively, have the child state if two foods are the same or not.

 4. Talk about cold, frozen, warm and hot: This is great to do when you are putting the groceries away.
 Being able to experience the vocabulary your are trying to teach them is very important but as always you want to keep them safe!

 5. Talk about heavy and light: When putting the groceries away talk about their weight.
 Have your child pick them up and have them talk about if they think it’s heavy or not.